AKEric/skinner/README.md

 ## Why this tool

-Having built holistic art -> engine pipelines for multiple studios (EA/Visceral, Sledgehammer Games/Activision, 31st Union/2K), part of which include fully procedural rigging solutions, one of the biggest areas that is missing in that pipeline-subset is a solid/repeatable skin weight export/import process in Maya.
-The tools that Maya provides lack features (and can be slow), and there isn't anything I could find (free or paid) that had the feature-set I wanted.
+Having built holistic art -> engine pipelines for multiple studios (Visceral/EA, Sledgehammer Games/Activision, 31st Union/2K), part of which include fully procedural rigging solutions, one of the biggest areas that is missing in that pipeline-subset is a solid/repeatable skin weight export/import process in Maya.

+The tools that Maya provides lack features (and can be slow), and there isn't anything I could find (free or $paid$) that had the feature-set I wanted/needed.

 This tool aims to alleviate any issues for the techart team regardless of industry.
 It is in-use and proven in AAA game production.

 ## Similar Tools
 If you are the author of any of the below tools and feel I have represented your software inaccurately, please let me know for correction.